RoboPhred/discrelog/README.md

 ## Alternatives

-There are a few notable digital (and analog) circuit editors that I have come across and arbitrarily collected.
+These are a few notable digital (and analog) circuit editors that I have come across and arbitrarily collected.
 More may exist in the wild.

 Open source: